 The cage includes the accessories that you need for them to have a comfortable life.
 These include a nest, an exercise wheel, a drinking bottle with a steel nozzle, and a feeding bowl.
 Not all the accessories are made to as high a standard as the cage itself, but we think this is the best overall cage for pet mice this year.

 2. Ware Chew Proof Small Animal Cage — Best Value

-Ware Chew Proof Small Animal cage comes in a four-story design meant to give your mice the space to crawl up and down, like they were scavenging throughout their habitat.
+Ware Chew Proof Small Animal cage comes in a four-story design meant to give your mice the space to crawl up and down, like they are scavenging throughout their habitat.
 The primary portion of the cage is made from metal netting.
 The metal is durable and powder-coated to keep it safe from chewing mice.

 The bottom inch of the cage is a metal drop pan.
 This pan easily detaches and attaches to the primary portion of the cage for quick cleanup.
 Throughout the enclosure, there are various shelves and ramps.
-You can clip these in different configurations to the side of the wire cage to switch things up for your intrepid explorers.
+You can clip these to the side of the wire cage in different configurations to switch things up for your intrepid explorers.

 3. Prevue Pet Products 528 Small Animal Cage — Premium Choice